hugomg/hexiom/readme.md

 Where do I get a SAT solver?
 =============================

-A good place to get hot SAT solvers is the website of the annual [SAT Competition](http://satcompetition.org/).
+I am including copies of some SAT solver executables in this repo but I am not sure they will work on other computers and platforms.

+In any case, the hexiom solver was designed to be able to handle any SAT solver that uses the relatively standard DIMACS input and output formats.
+You can find a good selection of state of the art solvers in the websites of the annual [SAT Competition](http://satcompetition.org/).

 [Page of the SAT competition with links to the solver websites](http://www.cril.univ-artois.fr/SAT11/)

-Some of the best preforming SAT solvers from last year:
+Some of the best preforming SAT solvers from last year if you waqnt to try them:

 * [Glucose](http://www.lri.fr/~simon/?page=glucose) - [Source link](http://www.lri.fr/~simon/downloads/glucose-2-compet.tgz)
 * [Cryptominisat](http://www.msoos.org/cryptominisat2/) - [Source Link](https://gforge.inria.fr/frs/download.php/30138/cryptominisat-2.9.2.tar.gz)
 * [Lingeling](http://fmv.jku.at/lingeling/) - [Source Link](http://fmv.jku.at/lingeling/lingeling-587f-4882048-110513.tar.gz)

-Most of them use similar, standardized, input and output formats and it is easy to switch them around (see the `hexiom_config.py` file).
-As far as compiling goes, the solvers I linked to are all written in C or C++ and come with easy to use makefiles or build scripts.
-(I didn't try to package a working executable here already because I often fail terribly at making them be cross platform...)
+As far as compiling goes, the solvers I linked to are all written in C or C++ and all of them come with easy to use makefiles or build scripts.